pmndrs/use-gesture/README.md

   // the event config attribute lets you configure `passive` and `capture` options passed to event listeners
   event: { passive: true, capture: false },
   // uses PointerEvent handlers for compatible gestures (disabled by default)
+  dragDelay: false // you can set a delay in ms that will prevent drag from triggering if you just "click" on your element
   pointerEvents: false,
   // lets you specify which window element the gesture should use.
   window: window,